-According to the Qur'an, the fundamental source of law, war is generally considered unjust unless it is conducted in self-defense or to liberate oneself from oppression.4 When it comes to war, Islam has certain rules laid out in hadīth.
-For example, it clearly says that torture and causing unnecessary suffering are not allowed.5 Islamic law jurisprudence, known as fiqh, has developed and varied significantly among different Islamic schools of thought over the years.
+According to the Qur'an, the fundamental source of law, war is generally considered unjust unless it is conducted in self-defense or to liberate oneself from oppression.
+When it comes to war, Islam has certain rules laid out in hadīth.
+For example, it clearly says that torture and causing unnecessary suffering are not allowed.
+Islamic law jurisprudence, known as fiqh, has developed and varied significantly among different Islamic schools of thought over the years.
 In more radical interpretations of the Qur'an, some argue that verses advocating for peace and prohibiting offensive warfare have been abrogated.
 As a result, these interpretations contend that war may be waged against non-believers.
 Islamic law jurisprudence, known as fiqh, has evolved and varied across different Islamic schools of thought over the years.
 Some more radical interpretations of the Qur'an suggest that verses advocating for peace and prohibiting offensive warfare have been abrogated.
-Some more the years interpretations of the Qur'an suggest that verses advocating for peace and prohibiting offensive warfare have been abrogated.
-Consequently, these interpretations also assert that war can be waged against non-believers.6
+Consequently, these interpretations also assert that war can be waged against non-believers.

 Islamic law has evolved in intriguing ways, with certain schools of thought incorporating principles of proportionality and contemporary circumstances.
-This is evident in instances such as the support of Islamic scholars for Abū Bakr al-Ṣiddīq, who prohibited the practices of cutting and burning trees during a battle with Banū Al Naḍīr, which had been initiated by Prophet Muhammad.7 Arguably, this is the first time environmental law protection in armed conflict is developed under Islam and International law.8 Islam comprises a variety of branches of thought, resulting in many debates about its interpretation and teachings.
+This is evident in instances such as the support of Islamic scholars for Abū Bakr al-Ṣiddīq, who prohibited the practices of cutting and burning trees during a battle with Banū Al Naḍīr, which had been initiated by Prophet Muhammad.
+Arguably, this is the first time environmental law protection in armed conflict is developed under Islam and International law.
+Islam comprises a variety of branches of thought, resulting in many debates about its interpretation and teachings.
 Furthermore, there is a scientific methodology for evaluating the credibility of hadiths by tracing their connections to the Prophet.
-This approach aids in determining whether the hadiths are valuable or merely fabricated.9
+This approach aids in determining whether the hadiths are valuable or merely fabricated.

 Different schools of thought exist regarding the interpretation of the Al-Qur'an, leading to a variety of approaches.
-The three largest interpretations are from Sunni Islam, which values consensus (ijma') and elects a head of state known as the Khalifah; and Shia Islam, which derives
+The three largest interpretations are from Sunni Islam, which values consensus (ijma') and elects a head of state known as the Khalifah; and Shia Islam, which derives its interpretation from a descendant of Prophet Muhammad, the Hanafi school of thought in Islam places significant emphasis on the use of logical reasoning to interpret religious principles.
+This approach often involves concepts such as Istiḥsān and Maślaḥah al-Mursalah, which